Romantic Getaways in Naples, Florida

 The beaches of Old Naples are easily accessible from many east-west avenues, with metered parking.
 The major beachfront hotels of Naples and Marco Island offer an array of beach rentals, activities and live music as people gather for the daily sunset ritual.

 Several state and county parks offer ample parking with beach access.
-Here's just a sampling of parks you can visit on your Naples getaway:
+Here's just a sampling of area parks you can visit:

 - Lowdermilk Park: An active family beach with lush lawns, picnic tables, a gazebo and snack pavilion.